Rental property management is something that will always come into your mind as a landlord starting your property investment journey.

 Essentially, a property manager’s role is to bridge the gap between you as a landlord and the tenants living in your properties.

-A good property manager’s duties will include ensuring your rental properties are well maintained and adhere to health and safety and other lettings legislation.
+A property manager’s duties include ensuring your rental properties are well maintained and adhere to health and safety regulations and other lettings legislation.

 How to become a property manager